M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/updatenotes.md

 ## Quest Updates
 - Fixed all incomplete/ broken quests
 ## Quest Additions
+- Better Storage: Added in Ender Tank and Chest items.
 - Create Chapter: Added Blaze Cake creation steps, and setting up your first train
 - Create Addons: Added in a brief overview of all the create addons
 - Create Foundry Chapter: Added all molten ores and steps on how to make them